-The Fort is nestled in the foothills of the majestic Rocky Mountains with the lights of Downtown Denver just under a half-hour drive away.
-Constructed of adobe brick, the restaurant is based on a replica of an 18th-century fort and includes a tent, stone-based campfire, and trading post which doubles as a souvenir shop, on its grounds.
+The Fort is nestled in the foothills of the majestic Rocky Mountains with the lights of Downtown Denver a half-hour drive away.
+Constructed of adobe brick, the restaurant is a replica of an 18th-century fort and includes a tent, stone-based campfire, and trading post that doubles as a souvenir shop.
 The only thing that outdoes The Fort’s tasteful Southwestern decor is the meal itself.

 Each meal starts with a breadbasket that includes moist mini-pumpkin muffins and ciabatta rolls dusted with Southwestern spices.
-For appetizers, consider an order of stuffed peanut butter jalapenos.
-The creamy texture of the peanut butter coupled with the spicy pickled jalapenos bring out the tantalizing sensations of both pleasure and pain which make you crave even more.
-If pickled jalapenos aren’t your thing, then perhaps the buffalo empanadas would be more to your liking.
+For appetizers, consider an order of peanut butter-stuffed jalapenos.
+The creamy texture of the peanut butter coupled with the spicy pickled jalapenos bring out the tantalizing sensations of both pleasure and pain, making you crave even more.
+If pickled jalapenos aren’t your thing, consider buffalo empanadas.
 These are served with two types of salsa (described as “spicy and spicier”) with a citrus finish.

 Think game and steak for the main course.
 The Washtunkala Cast Iron Kettle is buffalo stew served in a mini-cast iron kettle.
 It is loaded with buffalo tips and served in a rich demi-glace with just enough green chiles to generate underlying bite.
 For something more conventional, the 14-ounce buffalo strip steak is also exceptional.

 Although The Fort is more expensive than a typical Roadfood restaurant, it’s well worth it for a taste of the Old West.